cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 parties.
 Any limits on the maximum length of inputs or encryption operations apply to that single key.
 The attacker's goal is to break security (confidentiality or integrity) of that specific key.
 However, in practice, there are often many users with independent keys.
-The "multi-user" security setting hence considers an attacker's advantage in breaking security of any of these many keys, further assuming the attacker may have done some offline work to help break security.
-As a result, AEAD algorithm limits may depend on offline work and the number of users.
-However, given that a multi-user attacker does not target any specific user, acceptable advantages may differ from that of the single-user setting.
+This multi-key security setting, often referred to as the multi-user setting in the academic literature, hence considers an attacker's advantage in breaking security of any of these many keys, further assuming the attacker may have done some offline work to help break security.
+As a result, AEAD algorithm limits may depend on offline work and the number of keys.
+However, given that a multi-key attacker does not target any specific key, acceptable advantages may differ from that of the single-key setting.

 The number of times a single pair of key and nonce can be used might also be relevant to security.
 For some algorithms, such as AEAD_AES_128_GCM or